How to Ensure Your Cat Gets the Right Nutrition

 Rely on the Pros

 Provided your cat doesn't have special nutritional needs, the decision of which food is best is ultimately up to you and your cat’s taste buds.
-Dr. Leslie, our in-house veterinarian, says the advantage of feeding a commercial food — as opposed to homemade or alternative options — is that reputable cat food companies have done the work.
+Dr. Donna Waltz, our animal nutritionist, says the advantage of feeding a commercial food — as opposed to homemade or alternative options — is that reputable cat food companies have done the work.

 Most cats get the essential nutrients they need in over-the-counter commercial food.
-However, Dr. Leslie says supplement nutrients in certain treats can help fill some gaps.
+However, Dr. Donna Waltz says supplement nutrients in certain treats can help fill some gaps.

 Seek Extra Help for Special Needs